-Invoice factoring allows you to free up cash tied up on your customers’ outstanding invoices.
+Invoice financing allows you to free up cash tied up on your customers’ outstanding invoices.
 Instead of waiting a few weeks for the customers to pay and risking cash flow issues, you can sell your invoices to a third-party company and get your customers' payments in advance.

 Merchant Cash Advances

-A merchant cash advance provides small business owners a lump sum of working capital.
+A merchant cash advance provides small business owners with a lump sum of working capital.
 However, a merchant cash advance is not a loan.
 Here's how it's structured: lenders will assess your business to determine how much you need to borrow and how much you can repay.
 The lender will purchase your future sales, and you use those sales to pay back the cash advance, plus fees.
-The merchant cash advance rates and fees vary depending on your industry, years in business, financial documents, personal and business credit score, and your card transactions.
+The merchant cash advance rates and fees vary depending on your industry, years in business, financial documents, personal and business credit score, and card transactions.